emilyjspencer/dancewear-app/README.md

 # Running the project

 * MySQL needs to be downloaded
+* Password set upon installation must be used when connecting to MySQL server using the command line or Workbench
 * Connect to MySQL via the command line using:
 ```
 mysql -u root -p